cswingler/twitter-archive-cleaner-rb/README.md

 Old tweets I had deleted would only show up on the Media tab if they had media attached, they were otherwise invisible from my main profile.

-All tweets that had been deleted _were_ still present though .If you had the direct link to a tweet you could still view it, if you asked the API how many tweets I had it'd show over 5000 (when my profile actually only had about 30 post-deletion), and they all remained in a requested Twitter Archive.
+All tweets that had been deleted _were_ still present, though.
+If you had the direct link to a tweet you could still view it, if you asked the API how many tweets I had it'd show over 5000 (when my profile actually only had about 30 post-deletion), and they all remained in a requested Twitter Archive.